r-matsuzaka/cloud-function-example/README.md

 ### GCS

-In Cloud storage bucket you need to prepare directories as follows.
+In Cloud Storage bucket you need to prepare directories as follows.
 In tensorflow directory, please put files which are created at previous step as follows.

 ├── tensorflow